Lazy-Day-Tech/TapTrack-User-Reference/docs/UI/Pages/ReportLookup.md

 ## Overview

-The `ReportLookupPage` provides a view of booking records depending on which filters were selected from `ReportsV2`.
+The `ReportLookupPage` provides a view of booking records depending on which filters were selected from `ReportsV2` or `HourlyReport`.
 This page is also connected to `BookingRecordView` with automated mode selection based on booking status, allowing you to check-in/out bookings or modify flags or booking notes as needed.
 This screen is part of the reporting feature that helps users navigate through filtered booking data.

 ## Key Components
 If "Total" filter is active, the names of organizers will display in varous colors to reflect the state of the booking: